camwestwood/xapi/recipes/attendance.md

 Common entity identifier: ContextC

 #### Entity Example:
-Plugin specific extensions are optional and not part of the core recipe.
+Plugin specific extensions are optional and not part of the core statement.
 The 'instructor' object is optional and describes the instructor who organised the learning event described in the object.

 ``` javascript
 "context": {